 In your Airbnb house rules, you can list a Lost Key Disclaimer.
 This disclaimer allows you to instruct your guests on what to do should a key get lost, as well as any additional fees they may need to pay to make up for the lost key.

-When it comes to security systems or staff, this all needs to be clearly stated and explained within your house rules.
+When it comes to security systems or staff, this all needs to be clearly stated and explained within your house rules to help keep guests safe.
 This can include:

 - Passcodes for security systems/locked gates/etc.